fetchapp/fetchapp-api-ruby/README.md

 	order.stats  # Returns a FetchAppAPI::Order with only statistical fields filled in

+	order_items = order.order_items # Returns an array of FetchAppAPI::OrderItem for this order

-	downloads = order.downloads  # Returns an array of FetchAppAPI::Downloads for this order
+	downloads = order.downloads  # Returns an array of FetchAppAPI::Download for this order

-	files = product.files  # Returns an array of FetchAppAPI::Files for this product
+	files = product.files  # Returns an array of FetchAppAPI::File for this product
 ```